 - Providing travel information.

 - Sharing post-event information and documents.

 Building an effective conference website is hard.
-Especially with virtual conferences, participants expect the best user experience.
+Especially with virtual events, participants expect the best user experience.
 This used to be true only for design conferences, but now the ugly scientific conference websites from the past just won’t cut it anymore.
 It needs to be user-friendly, beautiful and informational.

-Nowadays with the help of website builder tools, such as Fourwaves, you can easily bring your event website to life and include everything from registrations, abstract submissions, the schedule, and even tools for virtual conferences.
+Nowadays with the help of website templates and website builder tools, such as Fourwaves, you can easily bring your event website to life and include everything from registrations, abstract submissions, the schedule, a helpful FAQ, and even tools for virtual conferences.

 Event management doesn’t have to be a hassle, with the right event website, your target audience should be able to easily understand what the event is about, buy tickets, and enjoy a great event.